-The demand for our services continued to recover and accordingly, our growth accelerated, especially with Tier One customers.
-The International Monetary Fund (IMF) reported a 17% increase in base metal prices year over year, after a 28% increase in 2020.
-In March 2021, S&P published its worldwide exploration survey, which reported an increase 28% year over year from \$8.7 billion in 2020 to \$11.2 billion in 2021.
+Throughout the year, the demand for our services continued to grow, especially from our main customer base-Senior Mining Companies while the junior space struggled to get financed.
+Over the same peri the International Monetary Fund (IMF) reported a 7% decrease of its composite metal prices index year over year, after a 17% increase in 2021.
+In March 2022, S&P published its worldwide exploration survey, which reported an increase of 16% year over year from \$11.2 billion in 2021 to \$13 billion in 2022, a nine year high after a 35% increased YoY in 2021.